Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

 \subsubsection{Model Estimation}

-We fit the CoxPH and FCoxPH models to predict overall survival of the GBM patients.
-For both models, four clinical predictors are used: age, gender, Karnofsky performance score (KPS), and tumor size.
-The size of tumor is calculated by the average number of tumor pixels in each patient's images.
-In the FCoxPH model, four FPCs (one dimension-zero ($q=1$) and three dimension-one FPCs ($r=3$)) are selected by AIC.
+We fit the CoxPH and FCoxPH models to predict the overall survival of the GBM patients.
+We also compare the proposed topological shape features with the SECT of \cite{crawford2019}.
+Although the GP model is proposed to predict survival outcomes using the SECT in \cite{crawford2019}, we implement it as a functional predictor in the FCoxPH model (FCoxPH-SECT) for a direct comparison.
+Let $X^{\text{SECT}}$ be the SECT functional predictor.
+Then, the FCoxPH-SECT model becomes $h(t)=h_0(t)\exp\left( Z^T \gamma + \int X^{\text{SECT}}(u)\omega(u) du \right)$.
+By implementing the SECT to the FCoxPH model, its coefficients can also be interpreted using the invertibility of the Euler characteristic \citep{wang2021statistical}.
+However, a complete interpretation of the tumor shape pattern is not possible because the mean SECT is used to represent shape information.
+For all models, four clinical predictors are used: age, gender, Karnofsky performance score (KPS), and tumor size.
+The size of the tumor is calculated by the median of the number of tumor pixels in each patient's images.
+In the FCoxPH model, four dimension-one FPCs are selected by AIC.

-Table~\ref{tb:model.res2} summarizes the results of the CoxPH and FCoxPH models.
-Age has the p-value smaller than 0.05 in both models and the size of tumor has p-value smaller than 0.05 in the CoxPH model.
-In the FCoxPH model, the p-value of the two FPC scores are smaller than 0.05.
-The overall p-values of the Wald tests are $0.001$ for the CoxPH model and $5\times10^{-4}$ for the FCoxPH model.
+Table~\ref{tb:model.res2} summarizes the results of the CoxPH, FCoxPH-SECT, and FCoxPH models.
+Age has small p-values in all models.
+The p-values of the Wald tests are $0.001$, $3\times10^{-4}$, and $7\times10^{-4}$ for the CoxPH, FCoxPH-SECT, and FCoxPH models, respectively.

 Figure~\ref{fig:coef.brain} presents the estimated coefficient of dimension-one persistence surface function $\hat{\beta}$ of the GBM patients.
 The blue-colored areas indicate that a larger number of small- and large-sized broken-ring-shaped features are associated with higher risks.
 These patterns are most likely to correspond to the large necrotic center and heterogeneous enhancement outside of the rim.
-The estimated coefficient of dimension-zero persistence surface function $\hat{\alpha}$ is not presented because it is not significant.